anseki/jquery-plainmodal/README.md

 });
 ```

-In this code, initializing is done at once:
+In this code, it is initialized at once:

 ```js
 // Initialize without showing